ghkhashayar/docs/docs/crud.md

 ```php
 protected static function properties(): CrudProperties
 ```
-This function returns CRUD controller properties. and should return an instance of `Sanjab\Helpers\CrudProperties` with all properties that needs to override.
+This function returns CRUD controller properties. and should return an instance of `Sanjab\Helpers\CrudProperties` with all properties that need to override.
 ```php
 CrudProperties::create(ROUTE)
                 ->property1(value 1)